Aloe: Uses

 Aloe species are frequently cultivated as ornamental plants both in gardens and in pots.
 Many aloe species are highly decorative and are valued by collectors of succulents.
-Aloe vera is used both internally and externally on humans as folk or alternative medicine.
-The Aloe species is known for its medicinal and cosmetic properties.
-Around 75% of Aloe species are used locally for medicinal uses.
-The plants can also be made into types of special soaps or used in other skin care products (see natural skin care).
+Aloe vera is used both internally and externally as folk or alternative medicine.
+The plants can also be made into soaps or other skin care products.

 Numerous cultivars with mixed or uncertain parentage are grown.
 Of these, Aloe 'Lizard Lips' has gained the Royal Horticultural Society's Award of Garden Merit.

 Aloe variegata has been planted on graves in the belief that this ensures eternal life.

 Historical uses

 Depiction of Aloe, labeled in Greek "ΑΛΟΗ" (Aloë) from the Juliana Anicia Codex, a copy, written in Constantinople in 515 AD, of Dioscorides' 1st century AD work.

 Historical use of various aloe species is well documented.
 Documentation of the clinical effectiveness is available, although relatively limited.

 Of the 500+ species, only a few were used traditionally as herbal medicines, Aloe vera again being the most commonly used species.
 Also included are A. perryi and A. ferox.
 The Ancient Greeks and Romans used Aloe vera to treat wounds.
 In the Middle Ages, the yellowish liquid found inside the leaves was favored as a purgative.
-Unprocessed aloe that contains aloin is generally used as a laxative, whereas processed juice does not usually contain significant aloin.

-According to Cancer Research UK, a potentially deadly product called T-UP is made of concentrated aloe, and promoted as a cancer cure.
-They say "there is currently no evidence that aloe products can help to prevent or treat cancer in humans".
+As a supplement

-Aloin in OTC laxative products
+Topical use of aloe for skin conditions may be effective, but minor irritations and allergic reactions are possible.
+Taking it by mouth as a dietary supplement may cause adverse events, such as diarrhea, muscle weakness, weight loss, and cardiac effects, among others.
+It is not approved as a drug.

-On May 9, 2002, the US Food and Drug Administration issued a final rule banning the use of aloin, the yellow sap of the aloe plant, for use as a laxative ingredient in over-the-counter drug products.
-Most aloe juices today do not contain significant aloin.
+In 2002, the US Food and Drug Administration ruled that use of aloe as a nonprescription laxative was not safe or effective.
+Aloe leaf extract has been classified by the International Agency for Research on Cancer as a possible human carcinogen.
+According to Cancer Research UK, a potentially deadly product called T-UP is made of concentrated aloe and promoted as a cancer cure, stated that "there is currently no evidence that aloe products can help to prevent or treat cancer in humans".